ashley-cui/coordinatefinder/README.md

 run in nanoseconds.
 This number can be compared with the time from using the alternative version of the tree to see which method will run faster.

+The unbalanced tree on average has better construct time, but the balanced tree has better search time.

+## Implemented Work
+The unbalanced and balanced tree are properly implementmented.
+The nearest neighbors algorithm was also implemented.
+However, the nearest neighbors algorithm has a few bugs in it, and may return the incorrect location.
+But, it is consistent with the location it returns, regardless of the tree.
+Thus, it may be an off by one error or the likes.Tthe K nearest Neighbors was not implemented due to complications with Java's queue function.

+## Work Breakdown
+Ashley implemented the nearest neighbors search while Sarah implemented the trees.
+Pair coding was used a lot, so git commits may not reflect actual work done by any individual.
+Debugging was done cooperatively, as was this README.